Trinity-Automata-Research/dsmodels/README.md

     can also automatically guess attractors and regions of convergence and divergence.
     To see examples of dsmodels, check the Examples folder.

-To install dsmodels, simply type into your R console the following line:
+To install <TT>dsmodels</TT>, simply type into your R console the following line:
      `install.packages("dsmodels")`.

 Place the following command as the first line of your script to begin using dsmodels: